apitestbase/apitestbase.github.io/_docs/en/what-is-integration-unit-testing.md

 permalink: /docs/en/what-is-integration-unit-testing
 key: docs-what-is-integration-unit-testing
 ---
-**Integration Unit Testing** is a method for testing an API thoroughly as a black box.
+**Integration Unit Testing** is a method for functionally testing an API as a black box, in an isolated manner.

 The method includes